-The School in partnership with the Children Youth and Families Department (CYFD) offers stipends to students who wish to pursue a career in child protective services under the Title IV-E stipend program.
-Some stipends are also available through Indian Tribal Social Services that are part of the Joint Powers Agreement with CYFD.
+The School of Social Work, in partnership with the Children, Youth, and Families Department (CYFD), offers stipends to students who wish to pursue a career in child welfare under the Title IV-E stipend program.
 All graduate level students are eligible to apply for the stipends.
-Students must conduct their field practicum with a CYFD office or with a pre-approved Indian Tribal Social Services office for one full academic year.
-CYFD stipend recipients are required to take SW 691 Child Welfare Practice and Service The average stipend amount awarded to students is \$10,000 per academic year.
-The amount is pro-rated for Part-Time students
+Students must conduct their field practicum with a CYFD office for one academic year.

+Stipend recipients are required to take the SW 691 Child Welfare Practice and Service course.
+The average stipend amount awarded to students is \$11,000 per academic year.
+The amount is pro-rated for part-time students.
+Amount of stipend award is subject to change.

-Upon completion of the M.S.W. program, stipend recipients must work for CYFD for a period of 18 months for each academic year a stipend is received.
-Students receiving a Tribal Stipend must be preselected to work with a tribal agency upon completion of their degree.
-Stipend application information is provided to all students at the time of admission notification.
+Upon completion of the MSW program, stipend recipients must work for CYFD for a period of 18 months for each academic year a stipend is received.

+Stipend application information is provided to all students at the time of admission notification concentration form must be submitted to the Dean of the School of Social Work prior to the completion of first year of study.
+The student will be notified in writing on the decision of this request.